Aaron Dobson

-Aaron Jameer Dobson (born July 23, 1991) is a former American football wide receiver.
-He was drafted by the New England Patriots in the second round of the 2013 NFL Draft and played college football at Marshall.
+Aaron Jameer Dobson (born July 23, 1991) is an American football coach and former professional football wide receiver.
+He was selected by the New England Patriots in the second round of the 2013 NFL draft and played college football at Marshall.
+He is currently the wide receivers coach at Southern Miss.

-Early years
+Early life

 Dobson was born in Dunbar, West Virginia.
 He attended South Charleston High School in South Charleston, West Virginia, and played high school football and high school basketball for the South Charleston Black Eagles.
 He recorded 45 receptions for 1,298 yards and 17 touchdowns as a senior and added seven interceptions on defense, and finished his high school career with 108 receptions, 2,365 yards and 32 touchdowns.
-He had 10 interceptions, two of which he returned for touchdowns, and was a member of the 2008 MSAC Championship team and 2008 West Virginia AAA State Championship, which finished with a 14-0 record.
+He had 10 interceptions, two of which he returned for touchdowns, and was a member of the 2008 MSAC Championship team and 2008 West Virginia AAA State Championship, which finished with a 14–0 record.

 In 2009, he played for USA Football's U.S. Under-19 National Team that won the 2009 IFAF Under-19 World Championship in Canton, Ohio, where he was teammates with future New York Giants running back, David Wilson.